chloerei/vimrc/README.md

-# My vim config
+# My vimrc

-It's my vim config for rails develop on linux.
+My vimrc for rails develop on linux.
 Your can fork or just use it.

-What vim scripts I use are list in .vimrc with `Bundle` command.
+Manager vim scripts by Bundle.

-## Dependent
+## Dependency

 * vim
 * git
-* rake

 ## Install